hyndex/DC-PLC-Madhurjya/everest/README.md

   - Demo certs auto‑staged when available; otherwise place under `/etc/everest/certs/` and configure `EvseSecurity`

 ## Troubleshooting and Edge Cases
+- Faster builds on Pi
+  - Use minimal flags (already in our scripts).
+You can further lower parallel jobs via `JOBS=2 CMAKE_OPTS="..."` env.
+  - Avoid building on Pi by installing a prebuilt `dist` from another arm64 machine: `sudo USE_DIST=/path/to/everest-dist-arm64.tar.gz bash everest/scripts/setup_native_pi.sh` (also accepts an https:// URL).
+  - If you must build everything on Pi, increase swap (see below) and use fewer jobs, e.g., `JOBS=2`.
 - Manager not found after build
   - Re‑run install and check logs: `cmake --install build`
   - Ensure `/usr/local/bin` is in `PATH`